opticgroup/icmesh/README.md

 ---
 ### ⚠️ Disclaimer ⚠️

-TCMESH, its members, and nodes make no guarantees regarding the reliability of communication within the network.
-TCMESH does not manufacture, sell, warranty, or place any equipment; the responsibility for equipment installation lies solely with the participant.
-While TCMESH strives to provide a stable off-grid communication system, it operates on a best-effort basis and may experience disruptions.
-By participating, you acknowledge that TCMESH is not liable for any failed communications.
-You are solely responsible for ensuring your use of TCMESH complies with all applicable local, state, and federal laws, including those related to telecommunications, radio frequencies, and data privacy.
-TCMESH does not collect personal data unless explicitly stated, but participants should be aware that while mesh networking may encrypt communications, the exit node could potentially decrypt and store data.
+ICMESH, its members, and nodes make no guarantees regarding the reliability of communication within the network.
+ICMESH does not manufacture, sell, warranty, or place any equipment; the responsibility for equipment installation lies solely with the participant.
+While ICMESH strives to provide a stable off-grid communication system, it operates on a best-effort basis and may experience disruptions.
+By participating, you acknowledge that ICMESH is not liable for any failed communications.
+You are solely responsible for ensuring your use of ICMESH complies with all applicable local, state, and federal laws, including those related to telecommunications, radio frequencies, and data privacy.
+ICMESH does not collect personal data unless explicitly stated, but participants should be aware that while mesh networking may encrypt communications, the exit node could potentially decrypt and store data.
 Personal identifiable information should never be disclosed over the network.
-TCMESH encourages users to conduct their own research and use the network at their own risk.
-Participants agree to indemnify TCMESH, its members, contributors, and affiliates from any claims, damages, or liabilities arising from the use or misuse of the network.
+ICMESH encourages users to conduct their own research and use the network at their own risk.
+Participants agree to indemnify ICMESH, its members, contributors, and affiliates from any claims, damages, or liabilities arising from the use or misuse of the network.
 All trademarks are the property of their respective owners.